pymupdf/PyMuPDF/docs/page.rst

       :arg rect_like clip: *(New in v1.18.2)* only search within this area.
       :arg bool quads: Return object type :ref:`Quad` instead of :ref:`Rect`.
       :arg int flags: Control the data extracted by the underlying :ref:`TextPage`.
 By default, ligatures and white spaces are kept, and hyphenation is detected.
+      :arg textpage: reuse a previously created :ref:`TextPage`.
+This reduces execution time **significantly.** If specified, the 'flags' and 'clip' arguments are ignored.

       :rtype: list